 Something else we totally crushed this weekend?
 THESE NACHOS.
 Shrimp and Chorizo Nachos with Fresh Pico de Gallo – the ultimate game-day grub!

-Homemade corn tortilla chips (or store-bought, if you’re in a pinch,) are sprinkled with sauteed chorizo and shrimp, and two kinds of cheeses, then double layered and baked until melty.
+Homemade corn tortilla chips (or store-bought, if you’re in a pinch,) are sprinkled with sauteed chorizo and shrimp, two kinds of cheese, then double layered and baked until melty.
 Topped with diced avocados and green onions to add freshness, then dunked into THE BEST PICO DE GALLO that ever existed!
 Ahem, this dish is one you’ll remember for a long, long time.

 I always think of Pico de Gallo as the obligatory/unwanted condiment that comes in a little plastic cup when you order nachos or quesadillas at a restaurant, which I’ve never actually seen anybody use, but making it at home is an absolute revelation.
 How five ingredients come together to create such magic I’ll never understand, but the freshness it lends to each decadent, cheesy bite is just perfect.
-They are a match made in football-watching-food heaven!

 Start by slicing 6 gluten-free corn tortillas into quarters then placing them onto two foil lined baking sheets sprayed with nonstick spray.
 Spray the tops with more nonstick spray then bake at 400 degrees until golden brown, 8-10 minutes, rotating the pan halfway through.
 I used Mission gluten-free corn tortillas, but you can use whatever you like.
 You could also skip this step and use store-bought tortilla chips instead.